0exp/redis_queued_locks/README.md

 <sup>\[[back to top](#usage)\]</sup>

-- get the current host identifier in RQL notation that you can use for debugging purposes during the lock analyzis;
+- get a current host identifier in RQL notation that you can use for debugging purposes during the lock analyzis;
 - the host is a ruby worker (a combination of process/thread/ractor) that is alive and can obtain locks;
 - the host is limited to `process`/`thread`/`ractor` (without `fiber`) combination cuz we have no abilities to extract all fiber objects from the current ruby process when at least one ractor object is defined (**ObjectSpace** loses